j-haj/nori/README.md

 NoriKV is a **sharded, Raft-replicated, log-structured key–value store** with portable SDKs and first-class observability.

-This repo is a Cargo workspace hosting multiple crates (WAL, SSTable, LSM, SWIM membership, Raft) and the server, plus a `context/` pack of YAML specs that guide design, docs, and code generation.
+This repo is a Cargo workspace hosting multiple crates (WAL, SSTable, LSM, SWIM membership, Raft) and the server,

-- Architecture & design: see `context/` (start with `00_index.yaml`).
 - Crates intended for publication: `nori-observe`, `nori-wal`, `nori-sstable`, `nori-lsm`, `nori-swim`, `nori-raft`.
 - Internal crates: `norikv-transport-grpc`, `norikv-placement`, `norikv-types`, `norikv-testkit`, etc.